Welcome to Atlas Orthogonal

 Injury and the physic's of Low Speed Rear Impact Collisions.
 His knowledge of the

-cervical spine is a significant asset to those who have been involved in motor vehicle collisions and have been injured.
+cervical spine is a significant asset to those who have been involved in motor

 Whiplash trauma is a science in itself.
 The research literature on this complex